freistli/rootbot/README.md

 <img width="357" alt="image" src="https://user-images.githubusercontent.com/8623897/227429491-1472099a-1006-40ea-b216-21b00331047f.png">

-- Preparation is minimal - you need an Azure subscription, access to the Azure OpenAI API, and an endpoint for GPT3.5.
+- Preparation is minimal - you need an Azure subscription, access to the Azure OpenAI API, and an endpoint for **gpt-35-turbo (version 0301)** model.

 - The script will help users setup all other Azure resources using a single command.
 - It will create a downloadable Teams App you can side-install.